sharmanihal/Maven-Essentials/README.md

 ## 4. Maven Concepts

-Explore the key Maven concepts like plugins, goals, phases, and lifecycle.
+Explore the key Maven concepts like local repo, enterprise arch etc.

 ## 5. Maven Lifecycle

-This section discusses the Maven build lifecycle, its phases, and how they work together to automate the build process.
+This section discusses the Maven build lifecycle, its phases, and plugins.

 ## 6. Multimodule Project